 - Site Creators You are a more experienced WordPress user and want to look deeper into specific topics, and perhaps get your feet wet with some code.
 Sessions presented in this track may include topics like installing a multisite, child themes, customizing a theme, UX design, tips for business building, and improving site performance.

 - Code Creators You are probably comfortable with writing code and want to explore the more technical elements of WordPress.
 Attend the sessions in this track to learn things like how to code a theme from scratch, responsive design, custom post types, debugging WordPress, WordPress VIP development and how to contribute to WordPress.

 Do I have to sign up for one track?

 No. In fact, you do not have to sign up for any tracks at all.
 You are free to choose the track that suits you and you can move between tracks.

 During the registration process we ask for your track preference.
 This is not to commit you to a particular track.
 We are just trying to work out room size requirements for each track.
 Again, indicating which track you are interested in at registration is not a commitment to attend that track.

 Am I allowed to attend sessions in different tracks?

 Yes.
 You should look for the topics that interest you the most and attend those sessions.
 That’s the beauty of a WordCamp.

 At times, you might find the presentation contains material that is either too advanced or too basic.
 Chances are, though, that you will learn something new in each session.

-WordPress is a big area and it is hard to cover everything in one WordCamp.
-A great resource for you will be WordPress TV where presentations from past WordCamps around the world are posted.
+WordPress is a big topic, and it’s hard to cover everything in one WordCamp.
+You can ask any WordPress question of our experts at the Happiness Bar.
+Another great resource for you will be WordPress TV where presentations from past WordCamps around the world are posted.